kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 █ GPT data generation finished after 0 seconds.
 ```

-If you still see a Large Project validation error at this point, please look through the known Import issues listed above and if you don't see anything related, raise a [bug](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Bug) in GitLab project.
+If you still see a Large Project validation error at this point, please look through the [known Import issues](https://gitlab.com/gitlab-org/gitlab/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=bug&label_name[]=Category%3AImporters) and if you don't see anything related, raise a [bug](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Bug) in GitLab project.

 ### Import failed with 413 Request Entity Too Large error